What love song would I send myself?

-The timing was uncanny, because I had been working on a playlist of music as a background to Thanksgiving.
+The timing is uncanny, because I have been working on a playlist of music as a background to Thanksgiving.
 I was searching through my thousands of digital files for the perfect ambiance to a day of gratitude.
 A love song to myself seemed to be the perfect reflection that while I am grateful for many things in my life, that this Thanksgiving would still be one of private sadness.
 After all, last Thanksgiving was two and a half months after we lost Nelle; and I had just learned that I was pregnant with Iris.
 Such a sharp contrast to this year.

 There are a few songs of sorrow that float around in my mind.
 Some that I played over and over after the losses.
 None of which I really look at and think of as “their song” – the song that every time I hear it, I immediately think of them.
 All of the songs only invoked tears or emptiness.